lucatacconi/crunz-ui/.github/README.md

 ### Never used Crunz before

-Cruz-ui has Crunz packages in its libraries.
-Once configured, it can then start viewing, managing and executing tasks.
+Cruz-ui has Crunz packages embedded in its libraries.
+Once configured, the application can then start viewing, managing and executing tasks.

-To work in this mode, once Crunz-ui is installed, proceed as follows:
+To configure the application in this way, once Crunz-ui is installed, proceed as follows:

-By accessing the project folder, we can use the specific function of Crunz to generate the basic configuration file of Crunz itself:
+By accessing the project folder, you can use the specific function of Crunz to generate the basic configuration file of Crunz itself:
 ```
 ./vendor/bin/crunz publish:config
 ```